Gresham’s Trusted Bathroom Renovation Contractor — Waterproofed Right, Tiled to Last

 Pre-Demo Walkthrough and Scope Agreement

 Walk through the existing bathroom with the homeowner.
 Define what stays and what changes.
-Then demolition begins — removing tile, fixtures, and finishes to expose the full condition behind the walls.
+Then demolition: remove existing tile, fixtures, and finishes.
+The demo phase is when the full condition of the substrate becomes visible.

 What VResh Finds During Gresham Bathroom Demo